iseeghosts/tasks/README.md

 # Note
-This branch is being tested mainly on iOS platform and may not work as expected/previewed on android
+This branch is being tested mainly on iOS platform and may not work as expected/previewed, on android
 ## Features that will not work as shown are
 - Rubber band animation in scrolling behaviour
 - Smooth Scrolling
-- Shadows (elevation, that is currenlty available for android doesn't have features like opacity and offset)
+- Shadows (elevation, that is currently available for android doesn't have properties like opacity and offset)
 ## Features that may not work
 - content inset (margin at the end of flatlist that allows add task button to not hinder a note)
 - color may not display acuurate in some cases